Written by: Corey Janoff

 When I was 12 years old, I won an online stock picking contest for kids.
 We were given a set amount of play money on the platform to buy whatever stocks we wanted.
 I think it ran over the span of about a month – a short time horizon; kids have short attention spans.
 Whoever's portfolio performed the best over that span won.
 I won a t-shirt that arrived in the mail, and it was way too big.
 Even though the shirt didn't fit, I was pumped to win and have been interested in investing ever since.

 There are plenty of stock market simulation websites out there, and many have actual prizes you can win.
-If some for kids existed over 20 years ago, I'm sure there are even more options today.
+If online simulated investing contests for kids existed over 20 years ago, I'm sure there are even more options today.

 Doing is the best way of learning, so what better way to learn about investing than to do it.